 My work is at the intersection between Psychology, Marketing, and Human–Computer Interaction, and focuses on understanding, and capitalizing on, our multisensory experiences and their guiding principles (see Research, for more details).

 Me and my colleagues have presented our research in conferences such as Pangborn, SXSW, ICMI, SenseAsia, CHI, TVX, and ESOMAR.
 We have also published it in journals such as Food Quality and Preference, The Quarterly Journal of Experimental Psychology, PeerJ, International Journal of Human-Computer Studies, Psychology of Aesthetics, Creativity, and the Arts, Journal of Business Research, Psychology and Marketing, Motivation and Emotion, and Frontiers in Psychology.
+I have published four books, including three edited collections (see books).

 I’m from Bogotá (Colombia), but have also lived in Calgary (Canada), Oxford and Brighton (UK), Boston (USA), Iskandar Puteri (Malaysia), Singapore, and Oslo (Norway).
 I enjoy nature, travels, abstract art, experimental music (e.g., progressive rock/metal), guitar playing, stargazing, Korean BBQs (and Bokbunja-ju), and Japanese whisky.
 I have an awesome cat whose name is Juno.